-I am Aaron Trickey, husband, father, and independent software developer, based outside of Chicago, IL, USA.
-“Casual Programmer” is the name of my (infrequent) blog as well as of my company.
+I am Aaron Trickey, husband, father, and independent software developer, based outside of Chicago.
+“Casual Programmer” is the name of my (infrequent) blog and my software development company.
+My wife Hemi is my partner in app development, as she is in all things, and blogs more than me these days.

 Learn more or get a free trial at https://timestory.app, or buy it on the Mac App Store.

 Since 2019, I’ve been a full-time indie Apple developer.
-My home computing is all Apple as well, having migrated over from mostly Linux after the first iPhone came out.
 (I’ve been coding for iOS almost since the iOS 2.0 SDK came out, but for most of that time it was only on hobby side projects or small projects at work.)

 Contact